 In today’s world, there are many threats to your personal data and privacy.
-Ransomware can hold your important files hostage or lock your phone until a payment is made.
-By understanding how and where you can get infected, and knowing how to take the proper procedures to get rid of ransomware, you can take back what is yours.
+Cybercriminals have been using ransomware to hold important files hostage or lock phones until a payment is made.
+Understanding the risks and taking a few precautions may help you stay one step ahead of these cybercriminals.

 Symantec Corporation, the world’s leading cyber security company, allows organizations, governments, and people to secure their most important data wherever it lives.
 More than 50 million people and families rely on Symantec’s Norton and LifeLock comprehensive digital safety platform to help protect their personal information, devices, home networks, and identities.